uvaaland/cig_llnl_workshop/setup_specfem3d.md

 ```

 In general, the current, stable release of SPECFEM3D_GLOBE can be downloaded at
-the CIG website, while the development code can be obtained by cloning the
+the CIG website, while the development code is available on GitHub:
-GitHub repository:
 * [Stable release](https://geodynamics.org/cig/software/specfem3d_globe/)
 * [Development code](https://github.com/geodynamics/specfem3d_globe)